dodona-edu/dodona-edu.github.io/en/references/tested-judge/config/README.md

 ---

 # Configuration TESTed
-The TESTed judge has one required field `evaluation.plan_name` in het `config.json` file of a Dodona exercise.
+The TESTed judge has one required field `evaluation.plan_name` in the `config.json` file of a Dodona exercise.
 This field must contain the name of the test plan, in the `evaluation`-folder.
 The test plan can be either a [DSL test plan](../dsl) or an [advanced test plan](../json).
 The DLS test plans must end on one of the YAML extensions (`.yaml` or `.yml`).